40min/catmandu/docs/cost-reporting.md

 ## Overview

 Catmandu includes a robust cost tracking and reporting system that logs all audio processing operations and provides detailed analysis tools.
-The system tracks costs for both Whisper API (transcription) and GPT-4o-mini (text improvement) usage.
+The system tracks costs for both Whisper API (transcription) and OpenAI model (text improvement) usage.

 ## Cost Tracking